-BST's Training in Christian Leadership programs (TCL) are designed to provide a fast track to an accredited master's degree in leadership training for church and community.
-The programs are three-tiered beginning with a 6 course

-Certificate in Community Leadership (CCL) training that builds toward a 20 course BA Equivalency Certificate (BCL), that then builds toward an accredited Master's degree (MCL, MDiv, or MTS [completely online]).
+The Training in Christian Leadership Program (TCL) is a vocational training program that prepares students for church ministry, chaplaincies, or specialized ministries.
+The program is three-tiered, beginning with a six-course certificate in Community Leadership training (CCL) that builds toward a 20 Course BA equivalency Certificate (BCL), that builds toward an accredited Master's Degree (MCL, MDiv, or MTS [completely online]).